box-community/box-python-gen-workshop/workshops/sign/sign.md

 Resulting in the following email:
 ![Alt text](img/sign-simple-options-email.png)

-## 2FA in sign requests
+## Security in sign requests
 Emails are volatile and can be easily compromised.
-Imagine you want and additional layer of security for your sign requests, by requesting the signer to use a phone verification to sign the document.
+Imagine you want and additional layer of security for your sign requests, by requesting the signer to use a phone verification or a password to sign the document.

+### Phone verification (2FA)
 You can require the signer to use 2FA to sign the document by passing the `is_phone_verification_required_to_view` parameter to the `create_sign_request` method.

 However you must specify the `verification_phone_number` for each signer.